the-road-to-learn-react/the-road-to-react/manuscript/react-styling/css.md

 # Styling in React

 There are many ways to style a React application, and there are lengthy debates about the best **styling strategy** and **styling approach**.
-We'll go over a few of these approaches without giving them too much weight.
-There will be some pro and con arguments, but it's mostly a matter of what fits best for developers and teams.
+We'll go over a few of these strategies each representing one approach without giving them too much weight.
+There will be some pro and con arguments, but it's mostly a matter of what fits best for developers and their teams.

-We will begin React styling with common CSS in React, but then explore two alternatives for more advanced **CSS-in-CSS** (**CSS Modules**) and **CSS-in-JS** (**Styled Components**) strategies.
+We will begin React styling with common CSS in React, but then explore two alternatives for more advanced **CSS-in-CSS** (with **CSS Modules**) and **CSS-in-JS** (with s**Styled Components**) strategies.
 CSS Modules and Styled Components are only two approaches out of many in both groups of strategies.
 We'll also cover how to include scalable vector graphics (SVGs), such as a logo or icons, in our React application.

 ![](images/css-style-strategies.png)